MSN in Care Coordination

 Program Accreditation

-Ensuring that the MSN program is properly accredited is an essential step when selecting a program.
-While some schools are regionally or locally accredited, national accreditation ensures there will be no hiccups when it comes to licensing or finding a job.
-The MSN program should be accredited nationally by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) to ensure educational standards are met.
+Ensuring that the MSN program is properly accredited is essential when selecting a program.
+While some schools are regionally or locally accredited, national accreditation ensures no hiccups regarding licensing or finding a job.
+The MSN program should be accredited nationally by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) to meet educational standards.

 On-Campus vs. Distance Learning